NASM CPT, TRS

 If the functional benefits aren’t convincing enough to get us to the squat rack, maybe the hormonal benefits will be.
-Compound exercises such as the squat are great for increasing testosterone.
+Compound exercises such as the squat are known for increasing testosterone but do squats actually increase your testosterone?
 Ratamess et al. found that post-exercise testosterone levels were significantly increased following 6 sets of 10 squats.
 This study is a reminder that we don’t need to max out every time we are in the gym in order to increase testosterone.
 Instead, focus on volume.
 Find a weight that would be considered moderate and crank out more than the typical 3 sets of 10 that you have been doing since high school.
 Above all else, do them correctly by paying attention to your form.

 There is a lot more to a squat than just sitting down and standing up.
-If you don’t believe me, try these tips and see how much better your squat feels.
+If you don’t believe me, try these squat tips and see how much better your back squat feels.

 Master these squatting principles with bodyweight first, then start adding resistance.
 For beginners, my favorite way to add resistance is starting with the goblet squat.
 To perform a goblet squat: simply hold a dumbbell or kettlebell underneath your chin and follow the steps listed above.

 A progression from the goblet squat is the barbell back squat.
 The principles of the back squat remain the same.
 However, since you now have a barbell on your upper back, squeezing your shoulder blades together and pulling them down prior to un-racking the weight will be incredibly helpful.
 The back squat can seem like a risky movement at first but, as long as you follow the tips listed above and prioritize form over weight, you will be squatting safely.